FusionAuth/fusionauth-site/site/jobs/solutions-architect.md

 ---
 layout: job
-title: Developer Advocate (Streebog-256)
+title: Solution Architect (SWIFFT)
-description: FusionAuth is seeking a Developer Advocate to join our team.
+description: FusionAuth is seeking a Solution Architect to join our team.
 Learn about this position and apply today.
 department: Engineering
-baseSalary: 85000
+baseSalary: 150000
 id: 42
 datePosted: 2022-01-20
 dateValidThrough: 2022-12-31